 Latin-American woman, accordionist and ecofeminist.
-Lawyer from The Pontifical Catholic University of Ecuador, specialist in human rights and critical legal studies from The Latin-American Council of Social Sciences and student of the specialization in politics of climate change, biodiversity and ecosystem services at The Simon Bolivar Andean University.
-Since her adolescence, Lucia has worked for social and environmentalist movements with focus con human rights, gender and intergenerationality.
-Her core research is based in political ecology and works as professional volunteer at ReciVeci.
+A lawyer from The Pontifical Catholic University of Ecuador, a specialist in human rights and critical legal studies from The Latin-American Council of Social Sciences and student of the specialization in politics of climate change, biodiversity and ecosystem services at The Simon Bolivar Andean University.
+Since her adolescence, Lucia has worked for social and environmentalist movements with focus con human rights, gender and intergenerationally.
+Her core research is based on political ecology and works as a professional volunteer at ReciVeci.
 Her passion: equality in diversity.
 Her motto: “sentipensante” a Latin-American way of living known as “feeling-thinking”.

 My project relates to enhancing women’s role in inclusive recycling as a mitigation measure in Quito.
 I finished my research at a regional level (Latin America and the Caribe).
 My general findings were that women interact during the whole chain of value of recycling, due to and depending on intersectional factors, which must be taken into consideration according to economic and social factors locally.